-In the uMkhanyakude district, visits for perinatal care and family planning remained consistent after the lockdown went into effect, and HIV care visits briefly increased just after the lockdown.
+In the uMkhanyakude district, visits for perinatal care and family planning remained consistent after the initial lockdown went into effect, and HIV care visits briefly increased just after the lockdown.
 However, vaccination and growth monitoring visits for children dropped by 50% just after the lockdown, with a slow return to near normal as the Level 5 lockdown ended.

 This is a positive finding for uMkhanyakude, where around one in five adult men and two in five adult women are living with HIV.
 The rate of new tuberculosis infections in the area is one of the highest in the world, and there is a large burden of diseases such as diabetes and hypertension.
 It is therefore crucial that residents have access to chronic medication and care.

-“Our findings point to an unexpected resilience in the rural primary healthcare system for access to chronic and essential basic health services during the early stages of lockdown,” said AHRI Faculty Member Dr Mark Siedner, who is lead author on the paper.
+“Our findings point to an unexpected resilience in the rural primary healthcare system for access to chronic and essential basic health services during the Level 5, 4 and 3 stages of lockdown,” said AHRI Faculty Member Dr Mark Siedner, who is lead author on the paper.
 “However, recent modelling in low and middle-income countries suggests that even modest reductions in child healthcare could result in hundreds of thousands of additional deaths.
 Future work should assess whether the drop we found in child health visits will result in longer term health effects.
 Catch-up vaccinations campaigns, for example, might be required to limit the fallout.”